-One easy guideline for choosing the plants to combine in a container is to include “a thriller, a spiller, and a filler.”
+One easy guideline for choosing the plants to combine in a container is to include “a Thriller, a Spiller, and a Filler.”
 That translates to at least one plant that will be the focal-point (the thriller), such as an upright coleus or a geranium, combined with several plants that spill over the edge of the pots — such as petunias, licorice, or potato vine.
 Finally, add the fillers, which are plants with smaller leaves and flowers that add color and fill in the arrangement all season long.
 Good fillers include salvias, impatiens, and wax begonias.
-You may also want to include a plant for height, such as purple fountain grass.
-Add a small trellis to a container and you can use a vine (dipladenia) to add height to the composition.
+You may also want to include a plant for a bit of added height in the background, such as purple fountain grass.
+Add a small trellis to a container and you can use a vine (dipladenia) to also add height to the composition.
 You’ll need a total of five or six plants for a 16 to 21 inch container.

 When you are choosing plants for your container make sure that they will play well together.
 This means that all the plants in one pot should all require the same amount of light and moisture.
-If you combine plants with different needs, some of them will not thrive as well as they could.
+If you combine plants with different needs, some of them will not thrive as well as they could or should.

 Keep in mind that it’s easier to grow plants in large containers than small ones.
 That’s because large containers hold more soil, which stays moist longer and resists rapid temperature changes.
 Small hanging baskets are especially prone to drying out, and during hot summer weather, you may need to water them twice a day to keep the plants alive.

 Whatever sized container you choose, drainage holes are essential.
 Without drainage, soil will become waterlogged and plants may die.
 The holes do not need to be large, but there must be a few that excess water can drain out.
-If a container has no holes, try drilling some yourself.
+If a container has no holes, try drilling some in the bottom of the pot yourself.

-Container gardening plants need regular feeding.
-Start by feeding once every two weeks; adjust the frequency depending on plant response.
+Container gardening plants need regular fertilizer feeding.
+Start by feeding once every two weeks; and adjust the frequency depending on how the plant responds.
 The bigger the plant grows the more nutrition it may need.
-Your local garden center will have just the right fertilizer for your needs.
+Your local garden center will have just the right fertilizer for your needs. 🙂